alaurent101/ROMS_OAE/README.md

 PCO2AIR_SABLEISLAND  /* Atmospheric pCO2 parameterization for Scotian Shelf (Sable Island observations) */
 ```
 > [!NOTE]
 > primary production, water column and sediment respiration are parameterized for Halifax Harbour (with the options above).
-To relocate the model new rates (parameterizations) need to be provided, otherwise they will be set to zero.
+To relocate the model, new rates (parameterizations) need to be provided, otherwise they will be set to zero.
 The parameterization can be modified in the main ROMS source file ```./ROMS/Nonlinear/Biology/reduced_bgc.h```

 ## Model BGC tracers

-alkalinity, TIC and oxygen are the 3 tracers of the reduced BGC model.
+The reduced BGC model has 3 tracers: alkalinity, TIC and oxygen.
 The addition model includes the additional tracers listed below.

 * TAp      _Particulate phase of the feedstock_
 * dTA      _Dissolved phase of the feedstock + dissolved TAp.
 This tracer represents the added alkalinity_